-As I was writing about our experience kayaking Kauai’s Wailua River, I mentioned how amazed I was at thickets of hau trees at the river’s edge.
+As I wrote about our experience kayaking Kauai’s Wailua River, I mentioned how amazed I was at thickets of hau trees at the river’s edge.
 In case you aren’t familiar with these fascinating trees, I thought I’d introduce them to you.

-Hau trees are native to Hawaii They’re part of the hibiscus family, but they grow much larger and sturdier than a standard hibiscus plant.
-They can reach up to thirty feet.
+Hau trees part of the Malvaceae family, that includes hibiscus, cacao, okra, and cotton.
+Their scientific name is Hibiscus tilaceus.
+Though a type of hibiscus, hau trees grow much larger and sturdier than a standard hibiscus plant.
+They can reach heights of around thirty feet.

 The hau trees that we saw along the Wailua had yellow blooms.
 If you look closely at the photo below, you might see a few dots of yellow blooms.

 What interests me the most about hau trees is how the limbs of the tree twist, tangle and tightly intertwine in the most unexpected ways.
-Each tree looks like a sculptured masterpiece.
+Together, they create an impenetrable thicket.

-When you visit Hawaii, keep an eye open for hau trees on the islands of Kauai, Oahu, and the Big Island.
+When you visit Hawaii, keep an eye open for hau trees by lowland streams and shorelines.
 You can find them in moist areas in elevations up to 2,000 feet.

 Have you noticed hau trees in Hawaii?